-- Check if any of the motor mounting screws come loose. - Check if a bearing part (ball bearings) of the motor generates unusual noises. - Check if the motor output shaft and the load shaft are out of alignment. - Check if any of the motor caable have a scratch or receive a stress.
-Check if the connection part with the driver comes loose. - Check if the openings in the driver blocked. - Check if the driver mounting screws or power connection terminal screws loose. - Check if any strange smells or appearances within the driver.
+- Check if any of the screws having installed the motor comes loose. - Check if an unusual noise is generated from a bearing part (ball bearings) of the motor. - Check if the motor output shaft and the load shaft are out of alignment. - Check if a damage or stress is applied on the motor cable.
+Check if the connection part between the motor and driver comes loose. - Check if the openings in the driver blocked. - Check if the screws having installed the driver or power connection terminal screws loose. - Check if any strange smells or appearances within the driver.